 - Look for a long warranty.
 Companies that offer a warranty are invested in making the item last in the first place.

-- Check the availability for spare parts online before purchasing.
+- Check the availability of spare parts online before purchasing.
 A company that sells spare parts are showing their commitment to reducing waste and making goods last.

 - Check if there is a repair service in your area.
 This might be through the company directly, as is the case with Patagonia and Levis or through a third-party like an independent repair company.